-A wrist injury Key West patient may notice pain after a fall, twist, lifting episode, sports injury, or day of repetitive hand use.
-Wrist and hand symptoms can also build gradually, especially when nerve irritation, tendon inflammation, arthritis, carpal tunnel syndrome, or trigger finger is involved.
+A wrist injury in Key West can follow a fall, a twist, a heavy lift, a sports injury, or a long day of repetitive hand work.
+Hand and wrist symptoms can also build slowly, especially when nerve irritation, tendon inflammation, arthritis, carpal tunnel syndrome, or trigger finger is involved.

-At Key West Concierge Orthopedics, Dr. Jason Pirozzolo evaluates hand and wrist concerns by looking at the injury pattern, location of pain, swelling, strength, motion, sensation, and whether symptoms suggest tendon, nerve, joint, ligament, or bone involvement.
+At Key West Concierge Orthopedics, Dr. Jason Pirozzolo evaluates hand and wrist problems by looking at the injury pattern, the location of the pain, swelling, strength, motion, and sensation, and whether the symptoms point to a tendon, nerve, joint, ligament, or bone.

 Wrist Injury and Possible Fracture Symptoms

-Hand injury Key West and wrist fracture Key West concerns often follow a fall on an outstretched hand.
-Pain over the bone, swelling, bruising, trouble gripping, deformity, or pain that does not improve should be evaluated.
-Some fractures are subtle early, especially when swelling and stiffness are the main findings.
+A wrist fracture in Key West often follows a fall onto an outstretched hand.
+A hand injury in Key West can happen the same way: bracing against a rail, catching yourself on the dock, or landing hard on the pickleball court.
+Watch for pain directly over the bone, swelling, bruising, trouble gripping, deformity, or pain that does not improve.
+Some fractures are subtle at first, especially when swelling and stiffness are the main findings.

-Patients can read more about orthopedic care with Dr. Jason Pirozzolo to understand how musculoskeletal problems are approached through history, examination, and imaging decisions.
+You can read more about orthopedic care with Dr. Jason Pirozzolo to see how these problems are approached through history, examination, and imaging decisions.

 Nerve and Tendon Symptoms to Watch

-Carpal tunnel Key West patients may describe numbness, tingling, burning, night symptoms, or hand weakness, often involving the thumb, index, middle, and part of the ring finger.
-Trigger finger Key West concerns may include catching, locking, pain in the palm, or stiffness when bending and straightening a finger.
+Carpal tunnel symptoms in Key West may include numbness, tingling, burning, night symptoms, or hand weakness, usually involving the thumb, index, middle, and part of the ring finger.
+Trigger finger in Key West may cause catching, locking, pain in the palm, or stiffness when you bend and straighten a finger.

-Symptom timing can help narrow the cause.
-Numbness that wakes a patient at night may suggest nerve compression, while pain after a fall may raise concern for ligament injury or fracture.
-Catching in one finger points toward a different problem than diffuse hand tingling.
+Timing helps narrow the cause.
+Numbness that wakes you at night may point to nerve compression, while pain after a fall raises concern for a ligament injury or fracture.
+Catching in one finger points to a different problem than tingling through the whole hand.

-Hand dominance, work demands, typing, lifting, gripping, and recreational activities can all influence the treatment plan.
-A patient who relies heavily on hand function may need a more specific brace, activity plan, or follow-up schedule.
+Your daily demands matter too.
+Hand dominance, work tasks, typing, lifting, gripping, fishing, and other hobbies can all shape the treatment plan.
+If you rely heavily on your hands, you may need a more specific brace, activity plan, or follow-up schedule.

-For patients worried about injection discomfort, Dr. Pirozzolo explains how painless injections can reduce discomfort when injections are part of a treatment discussion.
+If you are worried about injection discomfort, Dr. Pirozzolo explains how painless injections can reduce discomfort when injections become part of the treatment discussion.

 Evaluation and Treatment Options

 Treatment depends on the diagnosis.
-A wrist sprain may need bracing and gradual rehabilitation, while a fracture may need immobilization or referral.
-Nerve symptoms may require splinting, activity changes, medication discussion, injection consideration, or further testing when appropriate.
+A wrist sprain may need bracing and gradual rehabilitation, while a fracture may need immobilization or a referral.
+Nerve symptoms may call for splinting, activity changes, medication discussion, injection consideration, or further testing when appropriate.

-Patients can review Key West orthopedic services to see the range of nonsurgical care options.
-Trust and communication matter for hand and wrist problems because follow-up can be important, and reviews for Dr. Jason Pirozzolo may help patients understand the practice approach.
+You can review Key West orthopedic services to see the range of nonsurgical options.
+Follow-up matters for hand and wrist problems, and reviews for Dr. Jason Pirozzolo can help you get a feel for the practice approach.

 When to Request Care

-If a wrist injury Key West concern is causing swelling, numbness, weakness, locking, pain with gripping, or concern for fracture, contact Key West Concierge Orthopedics to request an appointment.
-A focused evaluation can help clarify whether symptoms are from bone, tendon, nerve, joint, or soft tissue irritation.
+If a wrist injury in Key West is causing swelling, numbness, weakness, locking, pain with gripping, or worry about a fracture, contact Key West Concierge Orthopedics to request an appointment, or call (305) 707-8484.
+A focused evaluation can clarify whether the problem is coming from bone, tendon, nerve, joint, or soft tissue.

 Medically reviewed by